CESSProject/cess_pois/README.md

 	}
 }
-//Therefore, the following method can be used in batch space proof spaceVerification:=v.SpaceVerificationHandle(minerID,acc,count) //call only once for every storage miners
+//Therefore, the following method can be used in batch space proof spaceVerification:=v.SpaceVerificationHandle(minerID,acc,front,rear) //call only once for every storage miners

 ok,err:=spaceVerification(spaceChals,spaceProof)
 if err!=nil{